 Diagnosis is confirmed by various tests, including microscopic examination, culture, or molecular testing, depending on the type of leishmaniasis and test availability.

-Possible treatments depend on clinical presentations, parasite species and strain, and the part of the world in which infection was acquired.
+Possible treatments depend on clinical presentations, parasite species and strain, and the country in which infection was acquired.

-Treatment is less effective and sometimes more toxic in immunocompromised than in immunocompetent people.
+Treatment is less effective and sometimes more toxic in people who are immunocompromised than in those who are immunocompetent.

 History and exam